cwc-products/simpleTwo/README.md

 I don't care

 Sometimes I think I would rather be a rooster and crow than be a crow and roost.
+DelRay!!

 whatever